 NFL Week 12 picks against the spread: Patriots upset Vikings, Lions play Bills tough

-NFL Week 12 ATS picks: Pats upset Vikings, Lions play Bills tough originally appeared on NBC Sports Boston
+NFL Week 12 ATS picks: Pats upset Vikings, Lions play Bills tough originally appeared on NBC Sports Philadelphia

 The 2022 NFL season will be about 75 percent finished by the time the Week 12 games conclude.